aaikedw/fada-import-specs/FADA-import-specs-new.md

 This means that potential improvements are (in addition to the modifications mentioned below) basically related to the organisation of the _biofresh_key_-tables and the flat taxon tables.
 The “biofresh keys” could be integrated in the taxon, species and synonym table eliminating the need for specific tables (this would require a small change in the portal app and export scripts).
 Instead of having a combination of the the _genus_to_family_ table and the _fst_for_genus_ and _fst_for_tribe_ views, we could opt for extending the _taxons_ table with a flat version of the complete taxonomic hierarchy (thus adding the fields: kingdom, class, order, family,… genus, specificEpithet, infraspecificEpithet).

+As will be elaborated in the [./FADA-database-changes.md](./FADA-database-changes.md) document, we currently (10/08/2015) envisage 2 main types of database changes: 1) changes directly linked to the FADA import tool and 2) changes linked to improving the overall database structure and performance.
+The organisation of the _biofresh_key_-tables and organisation of the taxon information is considered under (2) which should be dealt with under a separate contract.

+Note: On 30/07/2015 Sylvain Renaudier notified me that the keys we are using to link the tables are currently not actual “foreign keys”, which means they are not indexed.
+This issue can be addressed by adding constraints for the ID fields.
+Michel will need to test whether this has an impact on the FADA-app, if not, this change could still be applied independent of (2).

 #### Planned and needed changes in terms of database structure
 In addition to expected changes due to the implementation of a FADA-import tool with its own progress and log database tables, we foresee the need for specific changes based on the required fields to implement the data exchange using the DwC-A exchange format (see 4.1) and certain requests from our editors (categories for aquatic/water dependent species).
 These changes include the need for the following fields/tables;